+To run a Question & Answer query using BERT, you have to provide the passage to be queried and the question you are trying to answer from the passage.
 One drawback of BERT is that only short passages can be queried when performing Question & Answer.
 After the passages reach a certain length, the correct answer cannot be found.
-To run a Question & Answer query, you have to provide the passage to be queried and the question you are trying to answer from the passage.

 I have created a script that allows you to query longer passages and get the correct answer.
 I take an input passage and break it into paragraphs that are delimited by \n.
 Each paragraph is then queried to try to find the answer.
 All answers that are returned are put into a list.
 The list is then analyzed to find the answer with the highest probability.
 This is returned as the final answer.
 When you run the script, you will want to change the paths to correspond with your setup.
 All code and files are on my GitHub HERE.

 In order to run the script properly, you need to make sure that a Docker container is created.
 Before running the query, be sure to start the TensorRT engine.
-Here are the steps Nvidia says to do and that I am doing.
+Here are the steps Nvidia says to do and that I am doing as well.

-From home directory, run the following.
+From your home directory, run the following.
 It takes a while.